prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 ## MicroPython Applications in This Project

-The MicroPython programs in this project demonstrate several core functions of our Custom Board.
+The MicroPython programs in this project demonstrate several core functions of our SOURYA Board.

 ### 1. GPIO Control